 Neapolitan pizza is typically deep-pan with a thick crust, but they’ve got dough-making down to a fine art here so the pizza base is surprisingly fluffy and light.
 L’Antica Pizzeria Da Michele is one of the most famous pizza joints in the city (long before it featured in Julia Robert’s film, Eat Pray Love!).
 Located on Via Cesare Sersale, in the buzzing heart of the city, they only have two choices of pizza – tomato and mozzarella or tomato and anchovy – but they’re both perfect.

 Visit the Veiled Christ, in Naples, Italy

-Napoli has some incredible museums and galleries, including one of the world’s best collections of Greek and Roman antiquities at the National Archaeological Museum of Naples.
-Or visit the stately monastery complex at the National Museum of San Martino, just outside the city, with breathtaking views of Naples.
+Napoli has some incredible museums and galleries, including one of the world’s best collections of Greek and Roman antiquities at the Archaeological Museum of Naples.
+Or visit the stately monastery complex at the Museum of San Martino, just outside the city, with breath taking views of Naples.
 Of course, in case you’re focusing on other aspects of the city (like the food!) and you don’t have time to take in a lot of cultures, one outstanding recommendation is visiting the Veiled Christ in the San Severo Chapel Museum, right in the city’s heart.
-This incredible statue of Christ after death was carved from a single piece of marble by Giuseppe Sanmartino in 1753.
 Somehow, he makes the marble appear gossamer thin, like a shroud covering the body.
 Just incredible.

 Sail to the island of Capri from Naples, Italy